 Put the trimmed beans in a pot of boiling water and cook just until they turn bright green and are crisp-tender, no more than 4 - 5 minutes.

 Have a large bowl of ice water ready.
 Using a slotted spoon, remove the beans from the boiling water and immediately plunge them into the ice bath to stop the cooking process.

-Let them chill, then drain and pat dry before adding them to the wok or skillet with the other ingredients.
+Let them chill in the ice water, then drain and pat dry before adding them to the wok or skillet with the other ingredients.